Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What fast fashion prices actually hide

 A £20 fast fashion dress isn’t a fair benchmark for what a dress costs to make.
-The 2023 Fashion Transparency Index, published by Fashion Revolution, found that only 1% of the 250 major brands reviewed disclosed the number of workers in their supply chain being paid a living wage.
+The 2023 Fashion Transparency Index, published by Fashion Revolution, found that 99% of the 250 major brands reviewed still do not disclose the number of workers in their supply chain being paid a living wage — a figure that has not improved despite the index running for eight consecutive years.
+As Fashion Revolution confirmed ahead of its 2024 and 2025 editions, in-work poverty has actually deepened at worker level even as overall brand disclosure scores have risen marginally.
 The low price on the tag is subsidised by someone, somewhere in the supply chain, absorbing the real cost.

 Sustainable fashion prices are closer to what clothing costs when the people making it are paid properly and the materials are chosen for durability rather than the lowest possible unit cost.
 That doesn’t make fast fashion affordable.
 It makes fast fashion artificially cheap.